 Why was Felix successful at wooing Calhoun?
 Well... he fixes things and she has a broken heart.

-Adding to this, there's the part where he kisses her on the cheek at the end of the movie after Sugar Rush is saved.
+Adding to this, there's the part where he hops up and kisses her on the cheek at the end of the movie after Sugar Rush is saved.
 Mary does this to him at the end of his own game after he is victorious.
-It wasn't just an impulsive reaction—he was rewarding her victory as a Nicelander would.
+It wasn't just an impulsive reaction — he was rewarding her victory as a Nicelander would.

-There is an interesting thing about the Nesquiksand scene...
-What Felix initially suggests to do, namely to just jump out, is actually the typical method to get out of quicksand in Platform Games, especially Mario games.
-Felix's panic could be seen as panicking because Sugar Rush doesn't follow that convention, being a Racing Game instead of a Platform Game.
-In Racing Games, a racer just gets instantly put back on the track if something like that were to happen.
+There is an interesting thing about the NesquikSand scene...
+What Felix initially decides to do, namely to just jump out, is actually the typical method to get out of quicksand in Platform Games, especially Mario games.
+Felix's panic could be seen as panicking because Sugar Rush does not follow that convention, being a Racing Game instead of a Platform Game.
+In Racing Games, you just get instantly put back on the track if something like that were to happen.

 Why does Ralph's medal work to enter Vanellope in the race, despite not being the same as the other gold coins?
 Because Vanellope didn't just steal the medal from Ralph, she raced him for it.
 She won it by racing, so it's a racing prize, so by the rules of the Random Daily Roster Race it counts as a legitimate entrance fee!

 In the fake commercial for Hero's Duty, the studio credited with the game is Wreck-It Studios.
-Nice cameo in itself, but considering Felix and Tamora end up a couple, it suggests a closer connection to the games.
-Given the name, Wreck-It Studios may even have been founded by a member of Tobikomi, the company that made Fix-It Felix Jr.
+Nice cameo in itself, but considering Felix and Calhoun end up a couple, it suggests a closer connection to the games.
+Given the name, Wreck-It Studios may even have been founded by a member of Tobikomi Inc., the company that made Fix-It Felix Jr.

-Which would make sense when Felix calls Calhoun a "Dynamite Gal" and triggers a flashback to her late fiance, who also uses the phrase, possibly as an in-universe in-joke to reference the fact that the character of Felix, one of the company's oldest characters, might have said the line at some point.
+Which would make sense when Felix calls Calhoun a "Dynamite Gal" and triggers a flashback to her late fiance Brad, who also uses the phrase - possibly as an in-universe in-joke to reference the fact that the character of Felix, one of the company's oldest characters, might have said the line at some point.

 Sugar Rush probably doesn't have fall damage.
 This explains why Ralph doesn't die from the impact of free fall during his planned Heroic Sacrifice.